Screenwriting: United States

-In the United States, completed works may be copyrighted, but ideas and plots may not be.
-Any document written after 1978 in the U.S. is automatically copyrighted even without legal registration or notice.
-However, the Library of Congress will formally register a screenplay.
-U.S. Courts will not accept a lawsuit alleging that a defendant is infringing on the plaintiff's copyright in a work until the plaintiff registers the plaintiff's claim to those copyrights with the Copyright Office.
-This means that a plaintiff's attempts to remedy an infringement will be delayed during the registration process.
-Additionally, in many infringement cases, the plaintiff will not be able recoup attorney fees or collect statutory damages for copyright infringement, unless the plaintiff registered before the infringement began.
-For the purpose of establishing evidence that a screenwriter is the author of a particular screenplay (but not related to the legal copyrighting status of a work), the Writers Guild of America registers screenplays.
-However, since this service is one of record keeping and is not regulated by law, a variety of commercial and non-profit organizations exist for registering screenplays.
-Protection for teleplays, formats, as well as screenplays may be registered for instant proof-of-authorship by third-party assurance vendors.
+In the United States, while completed works are eligible for copyright protection, ideas and plots are not.
+Any document created after 1978 is automatically copyrighted, even without formal registration or notice.
+However, the Library of Congress can formally register a screenplay.
+U.S. courts will not accept a lawsuit claiming copyright infringement until the plaintiff registers their copyright with the U.S. Copyright Office.
+This means that the plaintiff's efforts to address an infringement may be delayed during the registration process.
+Moreover, in many infringement cases, the plaintiff may not be able to recover attorney fees or collect statutory damages unless the copyright was registered before the infringement occurred.
+To establish proof that a screenwriter is the author of a screenplay (though not affecting the legal copyright status), the Writers Guild of America registers screenplays.
+Since this service is for record-keeping purposes and not legally required, various commercial and non-profit organizations also provide screenplay registration services.
+Additionally, protection for teleplays, formats, and screenplays can be registered with third-party vendors to offer immediate proof of authorship.

 There is a line of precedent in several states (including California and New York) that allows for "idea submission" claims, based on the notion that submission of a screenplay—or even a mere pitch for one—to a studio under very particular sets of factual circumstances could potentially give rise to an implied contract to pay for the ideas embedded in that screenplay, even if an alleged derivative work does not actually infringe the screenplay author's copyright.
 The unfortunate side effect of such precedents (which were supposed to protect screenwriters) is that it is now that much harder to break into screenwriting.
 Naturally, motion picture and television production firms responded by categorically declining to read all unsolicited screenplays from unknown writers; accepting screenplays only through official channels like talent agents, managers, and attorneys; and forcing screenwriters to sign broad legal releases before their screenplays will be actually accepted, read, or considered.
 In turn, agents, managers, and attorneys have become extremely powerful gatekeepers on behalf of the major film studios and media networks.
 One symptom of how hard it is to break into screenwriting as a result of such case law is that in 2008, Universal resisted construction of a bike path along the Los Angeles River next to its studio lot because it would worsen their existing problem with desperate amateur screenwriters throwing copies of their work over the studio wall.